-For example, they might cap annual earnings at 6% even if the index performed better than that, but then in a bad year they would pay out 0% earnings rather than taking a loss, so investors would still receive their base amount of payment.
+For example, they might cap annual earnings at 6% even if the index performed better than that.
+But then in a bad year, they would pay out 0% earnings rather than taking a loss, so investors would still receive their base payment amount.

-Investors receive a fixed minimum amount of income, but that amount may increase if the index the annuity is pegged to increases.
+With equity-indexed annuities, investors receive a fixed minimum amount of income.
+That amount may increase if the index the annuity is pegged to increases.

 Fixed Period Annuities

-These annuities have no sales commission or surrender charge, making them less expensive than other types.
+These annuities have no sales commission or surrender charge, making them less expensive than other types of annuities.

 Pros of Annuities

 There are several reasons people choose to pay into annuities as part of their retirement plan.
-They include:
+The upsides of annuities include:

 • Guaranteed and predictable payments: Depending on the annuity, a guaranteed minimum income benefit can be set for a specific number of years or for the buyer’s life.
 Payments may even be made to a buyer’s spouse or other beneficiary in case of death.

 • Tax-deferred growth: Interest earned on annuity deposits is not taxed immediately.
 Annuity owners generally don’t pay taxes on their principal investment; they pay income taxes on the earnings portion in the year they receive payments.